-A questioning method for explaining, investigating and generating ideas.
+A questioning method for generating, explaining, investigating ideas.

 Number of participants: any